ZhiZe-ZG/zhize-zg.github.io/docs/_posts/FileFormatResearch/2024-04-06-introduction.md

 If a file format inherits directly from the 8-bit binary byte format, enter "Byte" in the "Parent Format" column.

+## About Programming-related Languages

+Programming languages that have corresponding file formats record corresponding file formats.

+Programming languages that do not have corresponding formats are mentioned as language extensions in their main dependent languages and supplemented with reference materials and tags.

 ## Symbols and Tags

 Here are descriptions of the symbols I'll use in this series of articles: